-© 2022 Nokia.
-Use subject to Terms available at: www.nokia.com/terms/.
+© 2023 Nokia.

 Nokia is committed to diversity and inclusion.
 We are continuously reviewing our customer documentation and consulting with standards bodies to ensure that terminology is inclusive and aligned with the industry.
 Our future customer documentation will be updated accordingly.